 - 1 medium white or yellow onion (cut into a very fine dice)

 - 1 large clove garlic (minced)

 - ½ pound button mushrooms (sliced thinly or chopped)

 - 1 teaspoon thyme or sage

 - 3 tablespoon unbleached all purpose flour (for a gluten-free version, use 2 tablespoon rice flour)

 - Salt and ground black pepper to taste

-Add the mushrooms along with the thyme.
+- Add the mushrooms.
 At this stage you can add a splosh of white wine for more flavor, if you wish.
 Saute the mushrooms over medium-high heat until they are tender, about 5-8 minutes.

 - Add the thyme or sage, stir to mix, and then add the all purpose flour or rice flour.
 Mix well and let the flour cook for a couple of minutes, stirring frequently to let it cook evenly.

 - Add a cup of the vegetable stock, stirring vigorously as you do so to avoid any lumps from forming.
 You can also use a whisk to mix at this stage.
 Add one more cup of stock, continuing to stir, and when it comes to a boil, stir in the blended cashew milk.